KenticoDevTrev/MVCCaching/README.md

 This version is only compatible Kentico Xperience 13 with .Net Core (3.1+) applications.
 If you are running KX12 MVC or KX13 on MVC 5 (.Net 4.8 Framework), please see the [.Net 4.8 branch](https://github.com/KenticoDevTrev/MVCCaching/tree/MVCCaching_For_Net48) and packages.

+# Migration
+If migrating from KX12 MVCCaching.Kentico, or KX13 MVCCaching.Kentico / MVCCaching.Kentico.Core, please see the [Migration Readme](Migration.md)

 # Installation

 1. Install the Nuget Package `XperienceCommunity.MVCCaching` on your MVC.Net Core application.